oddbird/oddleventy/content/blog/2022/platform-tools.md

 what syntax authors use
 for their _input value_,
 the _output value_ is always
-either HEX or a color-name when opaque, with `rgba()` for handling transparency.
+either HEX or a color name when opaque, with `rgba()` for handling transparency.
 Very few people need that level of legacy browser support,